 Dogs are man’s best friend for a reason.
-They are loyal, loving, and always happy to see us.
-However, they are also prone to health issues like ours.
-Some dog breeds have more health issues than others.
+They are loyal, loving, and always happy to see you.
+However, they are also prone to a variety of health issues.
+And unfortunately, some dog breeds have more health issues than others.
 If you’re considering getting a dog, it’s important to be aware of the breeds most likely to have health problems to make an informed decision.
 This article will discuss the dog breeds with the most health issues and what you can do to help keep your pup healthy.

 The Basset Hound is a popular dog breed known for its short legs and long body.
 However, this unique conformation can also make the Basset Hound susceptible to several health problems.
 For example, Basset Hounds are prone to spinal issues due to their long backs and short legs.
 This combination can put a lot of strain on the spine, leading to problems such as intervertebral disc disease.